CodeSecure-Inc/vscode-codesonar/README.md

      build.
-   - If this is the first time you are building a project and you have not yet specified whether you want to upload anonymized usage statistics to GrammaTech, CodeSonar will ask "Send anonymous usage statistics to GrammaTech?" now.
+   - If this is the first time you are building a project and you have not yet specified whether you want to upload anonymized usage statistics to CodeSecure, CodeSonar will ask "Send anonymous usage statistics to CodeSecure?" now.
 Press `y` to opt in; `n` to opt out.
+(If you are using CodeSonar 7.4 or earlier, this prompt will refer to "GrammaTech" instead of "CodeSecure".)
-   - [Windows Vista or later only] If User Account Control is enabled, your system may display a dialog to request permission for `cs_uac_daemonize.exe` from GrammaTech, Inc to continue.
+   - [Windows Vista or later only] If User Account Control is enabled, your system may display a dialog to request permission for `cs_uac_daemonize.exe` from CodeSecure, Inc to continue.
 Click **Continue** to proceed.
+     (If you are using CodeSonar 7.4 or earlier, this dialog will refer to "GrammaTech" instead of "CodeSecure".)
    - [Windows only] If you are running CodeSonar with services, a services authentication dialog may open.
 Enter your username and password, and click **OK** to authenticate the service.